roywakumelojr/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript library that can be used for creating UI (user interfaces).
+It can also be defined as a library that can be used for creating reusable components.
+Some of the problems it tries to solve are reducing the need to write repetitive code, and also makes building user interfaces a seamless process for developers.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in react refers to the ability to think of the application in the same context of how they will be built.
+This also makes the process of building large applications easier considering that they can be broken down into smaller segments.

-- [ ] Describe state.
+- [X] Describe state.

+A state can be defined as an object that is a part of an application and is subject to change based on specific instances.

-- [ ] Describe props.
+- [X] Describe props.

+Props, also known as properties, are customizable components which are created from different parameters.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects can be described as anything with the capability of affecting something outside the scope of the function being executed.

 ## Project Set Up